dev-ev/bokeh-QC-dashboard/README.md

 The dashboard makes use of the key QC values that are stored in an SQLite database.
 During the development of the dashboard, the QC runs were injections of 50 ng of a HeLa cell tryptic digest, and the database is filled with the output values for Proteome Discoverer searches that are processed via the "QC_Script_PD2.4" Python script.

+The file templates/index.html is added to change the background color of the app.

 The app consists of one long page and is based on bokeh library:

 <img src="https://github.com/dev-ev/bokehQCDashboard/blob/main/bokehQC_screenshot_1.PNG" alt="drawing" width="400"/>